 Set mini-goal deadlines

-Try setting mini goals for yourself, and even incorporate them into your calendar or to-do list.
+Try setting mini-goals for yourself, and even incorporate them into your calendar or to-do list.
 Scan morning emails?
 Drink water.
 Jump on your team’s Zoom call?
 Drink more water.
 Breaking for lunch?
 Drink water!
+You can even bring a water bottle with you on a walk or to run an errand to get extra ounces in.
 Reaching for water during transition times helps remind you to keep drinking and doesn’t seem so overwhelming.
-(Not to mention, it’s kind of fun to have easy goals to hit.
-The things that make us feel accomplished these days, right? 😂)
+(Not to mention, it’s kind of fun to have easy goals to hit!
+When faced with drinking water or cleaning the kitchen, water doesn’t sound so bad, right? 😂)

 While I’ve always been a fan of the taste of water, I know many others aren’t- especially when it comes to consuming greater quantities of it.
-All this time spent at home is the perfect environment to make some pitches of flavored water!
+Adding flavor to your water is the perfect way to overcome this struggle!

 Enjoy some lemon water first thing in the morning, take some fruit-infused water out on the patio with you in the afternoon or wind down while taking a bath with some cucumber-infused water.
 Tip: Using frozen fruit is a way to cool down your water and flavor it!
-You can also add herbs and roots, like ginger, for unique combinations!
 Check out these 8 infused water recipes to get started!
 Pro tip: most flavored water is best 2-4 hours after making it or overnight for a richer taste.

 Try a 1:1 alcoholic drink to water ratio

 My last tip for getting extra water during your days comes into play around happy hour!
-Whether you’re at home or out with friends (one day soon!), try alternating your alcoholic drinks with glasses of water.
-This helps you get more water, spaces out your alcohol intake, which can come in handy during [future] day parties or long nights out with multiple stops, and it can help with your hangover the next day!
-Give it a try- you still get your yummy drinks, but you’ll feel so. much. better when you stay hydrated!
+Whether you’re at home or out with friends, try alternating your alcoholic drinks with glasses of water.
+This helps you get more water, spaces out your alcohol intake, which can come in handy during day parties or long nights out with multiple stops, and it can help with your hangover the next day!
+Give it a try — you still get your cocktails, but you’ll feel so. much. better when you stay hydrated!
 Think about how thirsty and parched you feel waking up after a night of drinking?
 Get ahead of things with this simple trick!